 To represent all the objects or materials in a scene with just the available red, green, and blue colors, several Multimatte Render Elements can be generated for a single rendering, each with different Material ID or Object ID settings.

-Do NOT Affect Matte Objects – Determines whether to include matte objects when generating the render element.
+Affect Matte Objects – Determines whether to include matte objects when generating the render element.
 A matte object is an object that has been assigned a Wrapper Material with Matte surface option enabled.